 In a spatially filtered image, the value of each output pixel is the weighted sum of neighboring input pixels.
 The weights are provided by a matrix called the convolution kernel or filter.

-This example shows how to filter an image with a 5-by-5 averaging filter containing equal weights.
+Filter an image with a 5-by-5 averaging filter containing equal weights.

-This example shows how to create a type of special filter called an unsharp masking filter, which makes edges and detail in an image appear sharper.
+Create a type of special filter called an unsharp masking filter, which makes edges and detail in an image appear sharper.